lionelvillard/openwhisk-project/docs/format.md

 - `location` (string, required): the action code location.
 Either a folder or a file.

-   Must be a path relative to the directory containing the deployment file.
+   Must be a path relative to the directory containing the project file.

 - `kind` (enum, optional): the action kind.
 Determined automatically (see below)
    - `nodejs:default`: node js (latest builtin version) action.
 This is the default kind when